-First let me say that I love and always have loved the season of Christmas.
+I have always loved the Christmas season.
 However, I must admit there have been Christmases where I found myself becoming more and more stressed and even a bit anxious.
-A stress-free Christmas doesn’t happen by itself.
+A stress-free Christmas doesn’t just happen.
 Being proactive by making time for your health, both physically and emotionally, is very important.
-If you can relate, these 12 easy tips for a stress-free Christmas is for you.
+If you can relate, don’t stop reading.
+Over the years I’ve come up with 12 easy tips for a stress-free Christmas and I want to take some time to share them with you.

-The Christmas season often brings health concerns such as flu and colds and even depression for a tremendous amount of people making the concept of a “stress-free Christmas” seem unattainable.
+Unfortunately, the holiday season seemingly brings on illnesses such as flu and colds and even depression for a tremendous amount of people.
+This makes even the concept of a “stress-free Christmas” seem unattainable.
 In fact, many families actually expect to have some type of illness going on during the Christmas season.
-Experiencing illness during the month of December is usually a result of unhealthy eating (too much sugar), less sleep, built-up stress and limited sunshine – all of which bring your immune system down.
+However, experiencing illnesses such as the flu and common cold during the month of December is usually a result of unhealthy eating (too much sugar), less sleep, high expectations (constant stress), being around a lot of people in confined quarters (shopping, parties, church activities, etc.) and limited sunshine – all of which can bring your immune system down.
 And what parent hasn’t diligently prayed that everyone in the family would stay well during the holidays?

 Unfortunately, many of us suffer from or exhibit symptoms of the holiday-perfection-syndrome.
-You might know what I mean or even have experienced this syndrome.
-Putting up and decorating the Christmas tree (perfectly), decorating the house (perfectly), planning a Christmas get-together (perfectly) as well as a Christmas dinner (perfectly) that resembles those beautiful Christmas tablescapes on Pinterest or in home decorating magazines, all of which can become extremely stressful (especially for Type A personalities ).
+You might know what I mean or even have experienced this holiday syndrome.
+Putting up and decorating the Christmas tree (perfectly), decorating the house (perfectly), planning a Christmas get-together (perfectly) as well as a Christmas dinner (perfectly) that resembles those beautiful Christmas tablescapes on Pinterest or in home decorating magazines — all of which can push our stress thermometer extremely high.

 What a path we humans have trod in the last 200 years going from Christmas simple to what our grandparents might call Christmas ridiculous.
 We find ourselves as some of the most stressed-out, unhealthy and depressed people at a time of the year meant for just the opposite.
 It’s no wonder many people say the holiday season has become their most dreaded time of the year.

-Stress happens, but how we handle and process stress becomes very important to both our physical and emotional health.
-While there is certainly “good stress”, your body may have a difficult time in telling the difference between good stress and bad stress, especially in December.
+Yes, stress happens, but how we handle and process stress becomes very important to both our physical and emotional health.
+While there is certainly “good stress”, your body may have a difficult time in always telling the difference between good stress and bad stress, especially during the holiday season.
 You can find the key to eliminating the harmful side effects of any type of stress (particularly during the holidays) in planning ahead, preparation, setting certain limits and just getting back to simplicity and the real reason for the season.

-The following are some tips I have found over the years that work in achieving a stress-free Christmas.
-Although all these tips may not work for your family, some may help to solve or at least ease holiday stress.
-To me, the most important take away is that we can begin the journey to find our way back to what the Christmas Season represents — inspiration, peace, family, joy, warmth and good-will.
+The following Tips for a Stress-Free Christmas are some tips I have found over the years that can help in making a less-stress Christmas season.
+Although all of these tips may not fit your family, some may help to solve or at least ease some of your holiday stress.
+In the long run, the most important take away is that when we manage our stress levels, we can begin the journey to find our way back to what the Christmas Season represents — the birth of God’s Son, inspiration peace, family, joy, warmth, and good-will to all people.

 12 Easy Tips for a Stress-Free Christmas